pdav/casan/arduino/libraries/sos/readme.md

 * handle the options in the recv process (EthernetRaw) --done
 * delete all pointers when we don''t need them and replace them by aliases -- done
 * get the name of the resource (in the payload of the Message) -- done

-* change the Coap class to get the options and the payload
-* do the part in the l2addr class to compare l2addr_eth and byte *
+* do the part in the l2addr class to compare l2addr_eth and byte * --done

+* change the Coap class to get
+	* the payload -- done
+	* the options
 * complete the Retransmit class
 * complete the Sos class